 In Chapter 13, retaining your tax refund is about planning your budget and increasing your tax deductions.
 You are required to turn in a copy of your prior two years of tax returns whenever you file a Chapter 7 or Chapter 13 bankruptcy.
 In Chapter 7, the trustee looks through this tax return to find property or transfers of property.
-The refund is property just like any other property you own.
+The refund is a property just like any other property you own.
 It is an unpaid debt to you which the government uses interest-free for a year.
 But in Chapter 13, it is also disposable income which should be paid to a Chapter 13 trustee for the benefit of creditors.
 In Chapter 7 or 13, you want to plan the timing and your exemptions so you never get a refund which can be lost.

 If you are getting a refund, you may want to spend it before you file any Chapter 7.
-The government owes you the refund all year long every month you pay into it.
+The government owes you a refund all year long every month you pay into it.
 You don’t collect it until after you file the income tax return.
-That is why in Indiana in Chapter 7 they pro rate the refund and ask for a portion of the refund.
+That is why in Indiana in Chapter 7 they pro-rate the refund and ask for a portion of the refund.
 It is an asset the Chapter 7 Trustee often recovers because the exemption to keep it is so small.
 The Debtor is always due some part of that refund.

 An Indiana Example

-Instead, file the bankruptcy in February after you get and spend the refund and you keep $5,000 instead of $350.
-The 350 exemption is for all of your money in a bank account or a tax refund.
-So if you have money in the bank, you may have nothing left to exempt the refund.
-Since it is common to get a 5,000 dollar refund the trustee often profits from bankruptcy cases in Indiana.
+Instead, file the bankruptcy in February after you receive and spend the refund.
+Then, you keep $5,000 instead of $350.
+The $350 exemption is for all of your money in a bank account or a tax refund.
+So, if you have money in the bank, you might have nothing left to exempt the refund.
+Since it is common to get a $5,000 dollar refund the trustee often profits from bankruptcy cases in Indiana.

-If you have any money in your bank account, you may need to draw it out or spend it before filing.
+Next, if you have any money in your bank account, you might need to draw it out or spend it before filing.
 Kentucky and many other states use the federal exemptions.
-The federal exemptions allow you keep about $25,000 in real property.
-One half of what you don’t use to keep real estate can be used to keep any other kind of property as a wild card exemption.
+The federal exemptions allow you to keep about $25,000 in real property.
+One half of what you don’t use to keep real estate is then useable to keep any other kind of property as a wild card exemption.

-The exemption is only 350 dollars in Indiana.
-But in Kentucky, you have a $1250 wild card exemption plus one half of the unused real estate exemption.
-If you rent or have no home, this is about an additional 12,500 dollars in 2018.
-This is a total of up to $13,750 that may be available in Kentucky to keep a tax refund in a Kentucky Chapter 7.
-Every year these exemptions increase.
+The exemption is only $350 dollars in Indiana.
+But, in Kentucky, you have a $1250 wild card exemption plus one half of the unused real estate exemption.
+If you rent or have no home, this is about an additional $12,500 dollars in 2018.
+In fact, up to $13,750 might be available to keep a tax refund in a Kentucky Chapter 7.
+Also, these exemptions increase every year.